Types of Rudders Used For Ships

 As you can see in the figure below, this propeller has a completely different orientation.
 To visualize it in simple terms, it consists of a number of hydrofoil blades mounted on a disc, which is in turn, mounted onto the hull.
 The disc rotates in a horizontal plane, about a horizontal axis, and therefore imparts a rotation into the blades.

-But how does a rotation in horizontal plane impart thrust to the ship?
+But how does a rotation in a horizontal plane impart thrust to the ship?
 Here’s the answer.
 The blades themselves can be adjusted to have a varying angle of attacks during the operation of the propeller.
 Depending on that, the direction and magnitude of thrust are varied.
 Well, if we are manipulating the direction of the thrust too, then we don’t actually need a rudder.
 Which is actually why a Voith propeller acts as a combined propulsion and steering system for the ship.

 It is of no doubt that propulsion and steering systems have been innovated and invented to a great extent when compared to many other aspects in the ship design industry which still require the eyes of modern technological applications.
 However, as we are transiting into an era of faster, and environmentally safer technologies, newer hull forms are being developed.
 This has given the industry a wider scope to develop and design newer steering systems for the future.